natemoo-re/deckdeckgo-docs/README.md

 # DeckDeckGo - Docs

-Create a lightweight presentation using Web Components.
+Create a lightweight PWA presentation using Web Components and HTML or Markdown.

 [DeckDeckGo] let you create without effort your slides and allows you to add some extra interactive features with the help of the [Ionic](https://ionicframework.com) components.